 Message Causes Corrective Actions Warning!
 Power required exceeds PSU wattage.
 Check PSU and system configuration.
 Warning!
 Performance degraded.
 CPU and memory set to minimum frequencies to meet PSU wattage.
 System will reboot.
 The system configuration of processor(s), memory modules, and expansion cards may not be supported by the power supplies.
 If any system components were just upgraded, return the system to the previous configuration.
 If the system boots without this warning, then the replaced component(s) are not supported with this power supply.
 If Energy Smart power supplies are installed, replace them with the High Output power supplies to use the components.
-See "Power Supplies" on page 80.
+See "Power Supplies" on page 79.
 Warning!
 PSU mismatch.
 PSU redundancy lost.
 Check PSU.
 A High Output power supply and an Energy Smart power supply are installed in the system at the same time.
 Install two High Output or two Energy Smart power supplies in the system.
 You can also run the system on one power supply until you can obtain two power supplies of the same type.
 See "Troubleshooting Power Supplies" on page 135.
 Warning!
 Unsupported memory configuration detected.
 The memory configuration is not optimal.
-The recommended memory configuration is: <message></message> Invalid memory configuration.
+The recommended memory configuration is: message> Invalid memory configuration.
 The system runs but with reduced functionality.
 Ensure that the memory modules are installed in a valid configuration.
-See "General Memory Module Installation Guidelines" on page 84.
+See "General Memory Module Installation Guidelines" on page 83.
 If the problem persists, see "Troubleshooting System Memory" on page 137.

-Message Causes Corrective Actions Write fault Faulty USB device, USB Replace the USB medium or Write fault on selected drive medium, optical drive assembly, hard drive, or hard drive subsystem. device.
+Message Causes Corrective Actions Write fault.
+Faulty USB device, USB Replace the USB medium or Write fault on selected drive. medium, optical drive assembly, hard drive, or hard drive subsystem. device.
 Ensure that the USB, SAS backplane, or SATA cables are properly connected.
-See "Troubleshooting a USB Device" on page 130, "Troubleshooting a Hard Drive" on page 139, "Troubleshooting a Hard Drive" on page 139, and "Troubleshooting a Hard Drive" on page 139.
+See "Troubleshooting a USB Device" on page 130, "Troubleshooting an Internal USB Key" on page 139, and "Troubleshooting a Hard Drive" on page 140 Drive" on page 140.

-NOTE: For the full name of an abbreviation or acronym used in this table, see the Glossary at support.dell.com/manuals.
+NOTE: For the full name of an abbreviation or acronym used in this table, see the Glossary at dell.com/support.